Romare Bearden: Semi-professional baseball career

 As a child, Bearden played baseball in empty lots in his neighborhood.
 He enjoyed sports, throwing discus for his high school track team and trying out for football.
 After his mother became the New York editor for the Chicago Defender, he did some writing for the paper, including some stories about baseball.
 But once Bearden transferred from Lincoln University to Boston University, he became the starting fullback for the school football team (1931-2) and then began pitching - first for the freshman team and eventually for the school's varsity baseball team.
 He was awarded a certificate of merit for his pitching at BU, which he hung with pride in subsequent homes throughout his life.

 While at Boston University he played for the Boston Tigers, a semi-professional, all Black team based in the neighborhood of Roxbury.
 He tended to play with them during the BU baseball off-season and had opportunities to play both iconic Negro League and white baseball teams.
 For example, he pitched against Satchel Paige while playing for the Pittsburgh Crawfords for a summer, and played exhibition games against teams such as the House of David and the Kansas City Monarchs.
 When Philadelphia Athletics catcher, Mickey Cochrane, brought a number of teammates to play a game against BU, Bearden gave up only one hit—impressing Athletics owner Connie Mack.
 Mack offered Bearden a place on the Athletics fifteen years before Jackie Robinson became the first Black player in major league baseball.
-Sources conflict about whether Mack thought Bearden was white or told Bearden he would have to pass for white.
-Despite the Athletics World Series in 1929 and 1930, and the American League pennant in 1931, Bearden decided he did not want to hide his identity and chose not to play for the Athletics.
-After two summers with the Boston Tigers, an injury made Bearden rethink the attention he was giving to baseball and he put greater focus into his art, instead.
+There are conflicting sources as to whether Mack thought Bearden was white or told Bearden he would have to pass for white.
+Despite the Athletics winning the World Series in 1929 and 1930, and the American League pennant in 1931, Bearden decided he did not want to hide his identity and chose not to play for the Athletics.
+After two summers with the Boston Tigers, an injury made him rethink the attention he was giving to baseball and he put greater focus into his art, instead.